-- 3. The objectives of strengthening the functions of the board of directors in the current year and the most recent year (such as the establishment of an audit committee, the enhancement of information transparency, etc.) and the evaluation implementation status: - (1).
-According to the results of the performance evaluation of the board of directors' in 2022, the average score of the Performance Evaluation of the board of directors' was 4.8, which was close to excellent.
+- 3. Iformation such as the evaluation cycle and period, evaluation scope, method and evaluation content of the board of directors' self-evaluation: - (1).
+According to the results of the performance evaluation of the board of directors' in 2023, the average score of the Performance Evaluation of the board of directors' was 4.8, which was close to excellent.
 The average score of the Performance Evaluation of board members' was 4.7, which was close to excellent.
+(Out of 5 points).
+The average score of the self-evaluation of the performance evaluation of functional committee members (audit committee) is 4.8, which is close to excellent performance.
+The average score of "Self-evaluation of Functional Committee (Salary and Remuneration Committee) Performance Appraisal" is 4.9, which is close to excellent performance.
+(Full score is 5 points)

-The average score of performance evaluation of functional committees was 4.9, which was close to excellent.
-(Out of 5 points) - (2).
-Evaluation implementation status of the Board of Directors (2023 The First Board of Directors 2023/2/22)
+(2).
+Evaluation implementation status of the Board of Directors (2024 The First Board of Directors 2024/3/12)

-Evaluation Evaluation Evaluation Evaluation Evaluation content cycle Period Scope Method (Note 5) (Note 1) (Note 2) (Note3) (Note 4) Once a year 2022.1.1~ 2022.12.31 The board of directors Internal evaluation of the Board The criteria for the board of directors performance evaluation: The degree of participation in the Company's operations.
-Improvement in the quality of decision making by the board of directors.
-The composition and structure of the board of directors.
-The election of the directors and their continuing education.
+Evaluation Evaluation Evaluation Evaluation Evaluation content

+cycle Period Scope Method (Note 5)

+(Note 1) (Note 2) (Note3) (Note 4)

+Once a year 2023.1.1~ The board Internal The criteria for the board of directors

+once a year 2023.12.31 of directors evaluation of performance evaluation:

+the Board The degree of participation in the

+Company's operations.
+Improvement in

+the quality of decision making by the

+board of directors.
+The composition and

+structure of the board of directors.
+The

+election of the directors and their

+continuing education.
 Internal controls.

-Once a year 2022.1.1~ 2022.12.31 Individual board members Performance Evaluation of Director Board Member Performance Evaluation: Understanding of the Company's goals and missions.
-Knowledge about director's duties.
-The degree of participation in the Company's operations.
-Internal relation building and communication.
-Directors' professionalism and continuing education ,nternal controls.
-Once a year 2022.1.1~ 2022.12.31 Functional committees (Audit Committee, Compensatio n Committee) Evaluation of peers Performance evaluation of functional committees: Degree of participation in company operations, awareness of functional committee responsibilities, improvement of decision-making quality of functional committees, composition of functional committees and selection of members, internal control
+Once a year 2023.1.1~ Individual board Performance Board Member Performance Evaluation:

+2023.12.31 members Evaluation Understanding of the Company's goals

+of Director and missions.
+Knowledge about

+director's duties.
+The degree of

+participation in the Company's

+operations.
+Internal relation building and

+communication.
+Directors'

+professionalism and continuing

+2022 1 1 P 1 T 1 .: education ,nternal controls.

+Once a year 2023.1.1~ Functional Evaluation Performance evaluation of functional

+2023.12.31 committees of peers committees:

+(Audit Committee, Degree of participation in company operations, awareness of functional

+Compensation

+Committee) committee responsibilities, improvement of decision-making quality of functional

+Committee) committees, composition of functional

+committees, composition of functional committees and selection of members,

+internal control

+2023.1.1~ Functional Evaluation Performance evaluation of functional

+Once a year 2023.12.31 committees of peers committees:

+2023.12.31 (Salary and or peers Degree of participation in company

+Compensation operations, awareness of functional

+Committee) committee responsibilities, improvement

+of decision-making quality of functional

+committees, composition of functional

+committees and selection of members,

+internal control

+L L l l .